Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 - If the feature you are trying to decide upon is fundamental and strategic in terms of solution architecture and design, take the safest option where you are reasonably sure it will stand the test of time.

-- Alternatively, if the feature is not strategic, identify the customer base you are targetting and make sure it fulfils their needs in a cost-efficient manner.
+- Alternatively, if the feature is not strategic, identify the customer base you are targetting and make sure it fulfils their needs cost-efficiently.

 An example of going overboard is overengineering.
 This is where we typically overestimate a new feature’s adoption rate.

-In such cases, we generate an elaborate and costly design that is not justified based on what we know now in terms of client requirements.
-In such cases, future requirements by a different client base can always be added later on.
+In such cases, we generate an elaborate and costly design that is not justified based on what we know now regarding client requirements.
+In such cases, future requirements by a different client base can always be added later.

 2.5 The Value of Experimenting